• Skip to primary navigation

 • It can be easily customised by adding extra veggies to make it even healthier

-• You can prep this dish ahead by making the sauce, cooking the pasta and sausages as part of meal prep and then stirring together and reheating when you're ready to eat
+• You can prep this sausage pasta sauce ahead of time and then simply cook your pasta and reheat the sauce when you're ready to eat

 Ingredients